chronicle

 1963

-Dr. Albert Grimminger takes over all shares of the axle manufacturing company Kessler + Co with then 50 employees
+Dr. Albert Grimminger took over all the shares of axle manufacturing company Kessler + Co, which already had 50 employees.

 1955